- Search The Registry

 *Charles Jackson French was born on this date in 1919.
 He was a Black World War II hero.

 Charles French was an orphan from Foreman, Arkansas who learned to swim in the Red River at the age of eight.
-He had first enlisted in the United States Navy in 1937 and had completed his enlistment, moving to Omaha, Nebraska where he had family.
+He had first enlisted in the United States Navy in 1937 and had completed his enlistment, moving to Omaha, Nebraska where he had a family.
 With the attack on Pearl Harbor, French went to the closest recruitment office, and on December 19, 1941, re-enlisted in the United States Navy.

 During World War II, Petty Officer First Class French was stationed on the Destroyer USS Gregory.
 In early September 1942 responding to combat, he swam 6–8 hours in shark-infested waters near Guadalcanal while towing a life raft with 15 USS Gregory’s survivors of an attack by the Japanese Imperial Navy.
 For this action, French received a letter of commendation from Adm.
 William F. Halsey, Jr. in May 1943.